tim-br/unify/README.md

-# PyUnify
+# unify

 Logic programming in Python using generators for automatic backtracking.

 ## Overview

-PyUnify brings Prolog-style logic programming to Python with a clean, Pythonic API.
+unify brings Prolog-style logic programming to Python with a clean, Pythonic API.
 It uses Python's generator mechanism to implement automatic backtracking, allowing you to write declarative logic programs that explore solution spaces naturally.

 **Key Features:**
 - **Automatic backtracking** via Python generators